 Jan 6, 2013.
 Decatur, Illinois.
 6 cars derailed on a dead end siding.
 Cars rammed through the end of the track, ending up in a heap and partly toppled down a steep embankment.
-4 cars contained soybean oil, 1 was loaded with limestone and 1 tanker car was empty.
+4 cars contained soybean oil, 1 was loaded with limestone and 1 tank car carried residue of an undisclosed product.
 (Herald & Review Jan 8/13)